dnanexus/dxCompiler/doc/ExpertOptions.md

 `dx run workflow-yyy -iinput_manifest_files___=file-zzz`

 Note that while `input_manifest_files___` is an array, you may only pass a single manifest file as input.

+## Analysis outputs

+Currently, when a workflow compiled with manifest support is run, the outputs of each job along with the generated manifest files are placed directly in the project, in a temporary folder `/.d/<job id>`.
+In a future release, upon a successful run, these outputs will be reorganized automatically, with final outputs moved to the analysis output folder and intermediate files deleted.

 # Docker